Exporting dogs and cats from Australia to another Country

 How much does the Transport Cost?

-The breed and size of your pets – Airfreight is calculated by the volume of space taken up on the flight and their weight and various other airline and transit charges.
+The breed and size of your pets – Airfreight is calculated by the volume of space taken up on the flight, and their weight, and various other airline and transit charges.

-Location of your pets – Where your pets travel from can make a significant change in the cost as they vary from origin within Australia.
+Location of your pets – Where your pets travel from can make a significant change in the cost, as they vary from origin within Australia.

-Some routes requires multiple travel legs to be used.
 Sometimes your pet will need to take multiple travel legs in order to reach the Destination Country.

 Please complete the export quote request form and we will contact you with a quotation.